Meal planning tips

 Meals don’t have to be super complex!
 Stick to simple recipes that you can rotate and jazz up.

 Cook enough to create leftovers the next day, then repurpose them in a new dish.
 It’s a great way to utilize all your groceries and reduce food waste.
-Leftover Open Prairie products can be turned into many new dishes such as sandwiches, soups, pastas, tacos, omelets and more.
+Leftover Open Prairie products can be turned into many new dishes such as sandwiches, tacos, omelets and more.

 Make it fun: